-In the Clusters list, you can click one of the following in the Actions column:
+In the Clusters list, you can select one of the following in the Actions column:

-- · Edit Edit the cluster settings. - View Statistics View statistics about how many modules and applications are using the cluster. - Delete Delete the cluster from the GAAP environment.
+- Edit Edit the cluster settings. - View Statistics View statistics about how many modules and applications are using the cluster. - Delete Delete the cluster from the Intelligent Automation environment.